LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/validation-annotations.rst

       </tr>
    </table>

 Now we can start up our application and test.
-Submitting an empty form at ``/events/create`` still results in an event being created, however.
+Submitting an empty form at ``/events/create`` still results in an event being created, which may not be what you were expecting.

 .. figure:: figures/new-empty-event.png
    :alt: The main event listing with one event that has an ID, but for which all other fields are blank.